minkphp/docs/index.rst

     // hard-reset:
     $session->restart();

-Both methods do exactly the same job for headless browsers - they clear browser's cookies and history.
-The difference appears with ``Driver\SahiDriver``:
+Both methods do exactly the same job for headless browsers, they clear browser's cookies and history.
+The difference appears with browser controllers:

 * ``$session->reset()`` will try to clean all available from browser side cookies.
 It's very fast and doesn't require the physical reload of the browser between tests, making them much faster.
-But it has a disadvantage - it clears only the cookies, available to clean from browser side.
+But it has a disadvantage: it clears only the cookies available browser-side.
 And we also have ``http-only`` cookies.
 In such case, resetting simply won't work.
 Also, browsing history will state the same after this call.
 So, it's very fast, but limited in complex cases.

 * ``$session->restart()`` will physically restart the browser.
 This action will physically clean **all** your cookies and browsing history by cost of browser reloading.

 Taking all this into account, it would be the best way to use ``reset()`` by default and to call ``restart()`` in cases when we need really full isolation.

 Sessions Manager
 ~~~~~~~~~~~~~~~~

 Although ``$session`` object is already usable enough, it's not as easy to
 write multisession (multidriver/multibrowser) code.
-Yep, you've heard me right,
+Yep, you've heard me
-with Mink you can manipulate multiple browser emulators simultaneously with a
+right, with Mink you can manipulate multiple browser emulators simultaneously
-single consistent API:
+with a single consistent API:

 .. code-block:: php